Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Discussion

 \subsection{Design Guidelines for Algorithmic Crime Mapping that Serves the Public Interest}

-Our study of a prominent algorithmic tool utilized in the criminal justice system found some comprehensive design principles for creating AI systems for public sector settings.
+Our study of a prominent ADS used in the criminal justice system found some comprehensive design principles for creating AI systems for public sector settings.
 However, as researchers, we must contend with the fact that most of the algorithmic tools used by law enforcement agents in the United States are privately developed with little room for comments from the public.
 In addition, considering the data being used by such technologies and their disparate use in urban areas for the policing of racial and low-income minorities, we believe that such technologies can lead to significant representational, interpersonal, and social algorithmic harms \cite{shelby2023sociotechnical}.
 Therefore, it was essential to explore the community members' perspectives and gather their feedback.
-Community members drew upon their lived experiences, the technical participants used their data science expertise, and the LEAs leveraged their domain expertise.
+Community members drew upon their lived experiences, the technical participants used their data science knowledge, and the LEAs leveraged their domain expertise as they deliberated while interacting with the application.
+Below, we provide some design guidelines --

 \begin{itemize} \item Community members, drawing on their lived experiences, highlighted policing practices that led to racial profiling.
 They sought increased transparency regarding the use of AI systems and questioned the core objective of AI crime mapping as formulated by developers and police departments.